 Oaks Park Preschool Skate (SE Portland)

 While Oaks Park amusement park is only open in the summer, the roller rink is open year round.
-The rink hosts various skating sessions, but the session that best fits our lifestyle these days is the Preschool Skate on Tuesday and Wednesday mornings during the school year.
+The rink hosts various skating sessions, but the session that best fits our lifestyle these days is the Preschool Skate on Tuesday and Wednesday mornings during the school year (starts October 1st for the 2019/2020 season).

 The session is geared for folks 6 and under (and accompanying adults).
-It currently costs $5.50 a child.
+It currently costs $7.50 a child.
 This includes skate rental and a snack and adult admission is free.
-Last year Coupon Clipper ran some B1G1 coupons that made this a great deal for folks with two young ones.
+It does also say that older siblings (aged 6+) can attend with a younger sibling, although admission price will apply.

 Adults can choose to wear shoes or skates (no rental fees for adults) and can even bring a stroller onto the floor.
 The kiddos have their choice of the normal rental skates (you can request them to tighten the wheels a bit if that helps your little one) or strap-on skates that go over their shoes.
 The strap-on skates work well for the younger ones, there is even a dial at the bottom that allows you change the wheel settings from completed locked to freewheeling.